Jan-3007/DSP_lab/README.md

 - to use this sample project for your own project you have to make some adjustments
 1. copy the entire sample project
 2. rename the folder containing all files with your project name (referred to as {project_name})
-3. go into the folder
+3. navigate into the folder
 4. delete "{project_name}/.git" (it might be a hidden folder)
 5. rename the folder "hello_world" to "{project_name}"
 6. rename "hello_world.code-workspace" to "{project_name}.code-workspace"